EPFL-ENAC/co2-calculator-user-doc/docs/en/project-overview.md

 This workspace also makes it possible to track the evolution of the unit’s emissions over time.

-#### *3.2 CO₂ project planner workspace*
+#### *3.2 CO₂ Project planner workspace*

-The CO₂ Project Planner workspace makes it possible to estimate the carbon footprint of various projects, whether for funding applications or for past, ongoing, or future projects, based on data retrieved from the CO₂ Calculator.
+The CO₂ Project planner workspace makes it possible to estimate the carbon footprint of various projects, whether for grant applications or for past, ongoing, or future projects, based on data retrieved from the CO₂ Calculator.

 ***Grant proposal***

-Estimating the carbon footprint of a project linked to a funding application can be performed by either standard or principal users.
+Estimating the carbon footprint of a project linked to a grant application can be performed by either standard or principal users.

-In addition to entering the total budget and the budget allocated to each module, users must manually add funding application data for certain modules.
+In addition to entering the total budget and the budget allocated to each module, users must manually add grant application data for certain modules.

 For principal users, data from some modules are automatically retrieved from the CO₂ Calculator (Process Emissions, Buildings, Equipment, External Clouds and AI), while data for others must be entered manually (Headcount, Profesionnal Travel, Purchases, EPFL Research facilities).
 To simplify data entry, the Equipment module allows users to apply an overall usage percentage rather than entering each piece of equipment individually.
 Similarly, the Purchases module offers two estimation methods: based either on an overall budget or on a budget by purchasing category.